100% Free Consultation (225) 412-6348

 Louisiana Offshore Injury Attorneys

-Baton Rouge Offshore Accident Lawyers Serving Clients Nationwide
+Baton Rouge Offshore Accident Lawyers Serving Maritime Workers Nationwide

-Especially in our Gulf Region, maritime and offshore injuries occur all too frequently.
-Whether you or your loved one works on an oil rig or in commercial shipping, the ocean can be a brutal place, and these settings unfortunately see similar accidents and catastrophes as those in a refinery or manufacturing plant.
+Maritime and offshore injuries occur all too frequently, especially in the Gulf Coast.
+Whether you or your loved one works on an oil rig or in commercial shipping, maritime work can be brutal, and these settings unfortunately see similar accidents and catastrophes as those in a refinery or manufacturing plant.
 Regardless, it is the responsibility of owners and management to provide safe working conditions for their employees.

-There is no excuse for allowing vessel and rig workers to be injured by unsafe conditions or inadequate policies or training.
+There is no excuse for allowing Louisiana offshore workers to be injured by unsafe conditions or inadequate policies or training.

 However, as many offshore workers know, management tries to get away with using smaller and smaller crews to accomplish the same tasks that usually require a full workforce.
 This increases the likelihood of a dangerous accident.
 One, because smaller crews require more work from every worker, the odds of exhaustion increase.
 Two, when individuals are asked to do things that require two or three people, they're far more likely to hurt themselves.

-Our offshore lawyers in Louisiana have seen the results of these practices firsthand.
-When Gulf Region workers suffer life-changing accidents, they call Arnold & Itkin to help rebuild their lives and protect their families' future.
+Our offshore injury lawyers in Louisiana have seen the results of these practices firsthand.
+When Gulf Region workers suffer life-changing accidents, they call Arnold & Itkin to help rebuild their lives and protect their families' futures.

 To find out how we can help you, contact our Louisiana offshore accident attorneys for a free, private consultation.
-We can explain your options and your rights so you can make the best choices about your case.
+We can explain your options and your rights.

 Play Video